-This week (7 – 11 October) is Backcare awareness week.
-If you suffer with back pain, you will know how debilitating it can be and the impact it can have on all areas of your daily life – stopping you from exercising, sleeping and doing day to day activities which, in turn, can affect your mental health.
+If you suffer with back pain, you'll know how debilitating it can be and the impact it can have on all areas of your daily life – stopping you from exercising, sleeping and doing day to day activities which, in turn, can affect your mental health.
 Keep reading as we guide you through the treatments available to relieve you of backpain and help you enjoy your life again.

-There can be many factors including poor posture, such as slouching at a desk or standing for a long time, overstretching when you bend, through to trauma, such as an accident, sports injury or fall.
+There can be many factors including poor posture, slouching at a desk, standing for a long time or overstretching when you bend - through to trauma, such as an accident, sports injury or fall.

 At Benenden Hospital, our back-pain specialists understand how debilitating back pain can be.
 Our private back pain treatments, carried out by our experienced Consultant Orthopaedic Surgeons and Physiotherapists, can help improve your mobility and get you back to doing the things you love.